Easter in Sicily: Traditions, Festivals, and the Best time for Vacationing in Sicily

 Rocca delle Tre Contrade (Santa Venerina)

 Rocca delle Tre Contrade is not just a villa, it’s a destination in itself.
 Sleeping up to 24 guests across 12 bedrooms and 12 bathrooms, it’s ideal for large families or groups wanting to share an unforgettable experience in southern Sicily.
-Prices from £33k per week.
+Weekly rates vary from €39,000 to €112,000 depending on time of year and availability.

 Set high on a hill in the stunning east coast of Sicily, guests of this former aristocratic estate offers something rare: uninterrupted 360-degree panoramic views.
 On one side, you’ll see the glistening sea views of the Ionian Sea, and on the other, the mighty Mount Etna, Europe’s highest active volcano and a UNESCO World Heritage Site.
 It’s the setting that defines the Italian region, history and luxury combine for a memorable stay.